-Cumberland Marsh Natural Area Preserve Trails is a 1.4 mile lightly trafficked point-to-point trail located near New Kent, VA and is good for all skill levels.
+Cumberland Marsh Natural Area Preserve Trails is a 1.4 mile lightly trafficked point-to-point trail located near New Kent, Virginia and is good for all skill levels.
 The trail is primarily used for hiking, nature trips, and birding and is accessible year-round.

 There is a nice overlook near the parking area with a great view of the marsh.
 It is worth the stop if you are in the area.
 Trails have been redone.
 The dams were cut and lakes drained.
 Best part is along the creek.
 Longer to get to now.
 Easy, flat, woods.